 Gran’s face changed slowly, as if her mind was taking its time to accept what Wren had said.
 She drew back and covered her face with shaking hands.
 “Oh, Frankie, I’m so sorry!”
 Her expression dimmed and another pillow flew up from the couch.
-Wren chased it across the room, and by the time she got back to Gran with a wet cloth for her face, the woman was openly weeping.
+Wren chased it down the hall, and by the time she got back to Gran, the woman was openly weeping.

 Wren put an arm around Gran’s bony shoulders and rocked her until she settled down.
 After a while, they both moved to the couch, where Wren whispered calming words and tucked a blanket around her.
-Soon, Augusta Longbottom was resting again.
-The creases around her closed eyes loosened and her chest rose and fell slowly, haltingly.
+When Augusta quieted down, the crease around her closed eyes loosened.
+Her chest rose and fell slowly, haltingly.
 Wren swallowed her fear, scared to death that each breath would be her last.
-She sat by and kept watch over her great grandmother's troubled sleep through the afternoon.
+She sat by and kept watch over her great-grandmother's troubled sleep.
 Her mum wouldn’t be gone much longer.

 It would have been easier if Gran had taken the Calming Draught, but Gran hated the potions.
 She said they put a cloud over her mind.

 Something sharp dug into Wren’s elbow.
 Wren swung the strap from around her neck and set her camera on the table.
 “I almost had that picture you wanted, Gran,” Wren whispered.
 She had been out in the courtyard that morning, counting weeds behind her lens.
 “Remember the one with the dandelion seeds?
-The timing was only off this time by a half a second.”
+I was only off by a half a second.”

-Gran used to be the best listener.
-Even after six weeks of fitful unrest, Wren still pretended that Gran heard every word.
-“My birthday’s tomorrow.”
+Gran used to be the best listener, and Wren still pretended that Gran heard every word.
+“Rose is helping me plan my birthday party at the end of the summer.”
 She forced a smile, but the waver in her voice betrayed her.
 She fingered the Gryffindor crest on her necklace, a gift from Gran right before… right before Gran’s world changed.
 “I’m turning sixteen, remember?”

 The Healers had said a lot of things.
 There was every chance that Gran would wake up one day and be fine… But every morning was the same, and Gran still hadn’t stopped waking up crying or hurling pillows through the air with wandless magic.

 Muffled sobs shook Gran in her sleep.
 Wren gently rubbed her back to calm her.
-Gran had always been strong.
 Gran had been tough as nails, the center and rock of her world.
-After the funeral, Gran had broken into so many shards that she was hardly coherent anymore, and when she was, it was painfully obvious that she had left the best parts of herself with the people who had moved on without her.
+After the funeral, the old woman had broken into so many shards that she was hardly coherent anymore, and when she was, it was painfully obvious that she had left the best parts of herself with the people who had moved on without her.

-The summer had been a whirlwind of packing and unpacking as they moved out of the country bungalow and into the living suite above the Inn where Wren’s mum worked.
-They owned it, she corrected herself.
+The first week of summer had been a whirlwind of unpacking as the Longbottom family settled into the connected rooms behind the Inn.
+It was more space than a typical three bedroom flat, but far smaller than their home.
+They owned it, she reminded herself.
 It was their Inn now, their home - the word sounded foreign in her head.
-Part of Wren’s childhood had been here too - visiting her mum when she did weekend shifts for old Tom, having family dinners in the kitchen when her mum pulled the night shift - things like that.
+Part of Wren’s childhood had been here too - visiting her mum when she did weekend shifts for old Tom, having family dinners in the kitchen when her mum pulled the night shift.
 But there had always been a real home to go back to, a suitcase to unpack with souvenirs from Diagon Alley and a sticker from the sweets shop.

 It was so different here.
 Street lights from the Apothecary across the street shone through her window, keeping Wren awake at night.
 The quaint lake and the deep woods were replaced with a bustling street than never slept anyway.
 Her parents called it a new start.
-They did it for Gran so she’d get better.
-But Gran wasn’t getting any better.
+They did it for Gran, but Gran wasn’t getting any better.
 Wren was starting to think that she never would.